emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site works well, but doesn't look too great on mobile. 🟡
 1. Site does not have a custom player. ❌
-1. Has built in watch parties, chat, but time is unsynced, and stream is not controllable by both watchers. 🟡
+1. Has built in watch parties, but time is unsynced, and stream is not controllable by both watchers. 🟡

 ***
 ## Novafork